RoboticsHardwareSolutions/altguide/WORKFLOWS_GUIDE.md

 ## 📂 Local Storage System

-Both workflows now use local storage on self-hosted runners:
+Both workflows now use local storage in the workspace directory:

-- **Storage Location:** `/home/runner/template-storage/`
+- **Storage Location:** `./template-storage/` (relative to workspace root)
 - **File Permissions:** 644 (readable by all users)
-- **Retention:** Managed locally (no automatic cleanup)
+- **Retention:** Managed locally within the workspace

 **Advantages:**
 - ⚡ Faster access to generated templates
 - 💾 No GitHub storage quota limitations
 - 🔧 Better control over file management
-- 🏃‍♂️ Optimized for self-hosted runner environment
+- 🏃‍♂️ Accessible from workspace directory
+- 🔒 No special permissions required

 ## 📁 What's included in templates